Synnotech-AG/Synnotech.Migrations/Code/src/Synnotech.Migrations.RavenDB/readme.md

 Please ensure that a registration for `IDocumentStore` is already present in the DI container.
 You can use [Synnotech.RavenDB](https://github.com/Synnotech-AG/Synnotech.RavenDB) to do that.

-We suggest that you run your migrations at the beginning of `Startup.Configure`, so that the target database is up to date every time the web app started.
-Of course, you are not limited to that - you could e.g. create a dedicated controller action that execute migrations.
+We suggest that you run your migrations at the beginning of `Startup.Configure`, so that the target database is up to date every time the web app starts.
+Of course, you are not limited to that - you could e.g. create a dedicated controller action that executes migrations.

 ## Setup in Other Apps